jhartzell42/rust-c-book/src/raii.md

 might also change in value, if the move caused an allocation (or other resource) to move into the new object.
-This forces C++ smart pointers to choose between movability and non-nullability -- no moveable, nullable pointer is possible in C++.
+This forces C++ smart pointers to choose between movability and non-nullability -- no moveable, non-nullable pointer is possible in C++.
 Nulls -- and the other "moved-from" empty collections that you get from C++ move semantics -- can then be referenced later on in the function, and though they must be "valid" values of the object, they are